-The objective of this sampling is to provide present-day baseline water column concentrations against which future concentrations can be compared to evaluate whether PCB control efforts are resulting in decreased concentrations.
+The objective of this sampling is to provide for long term trending assessment of PCB concentrations in the water column that may be used as one measure of the effectiveness of PCB control actions aimed at the reduction of PCBs in the Spokane River, present-day baseline water column concentrations against which future concentrations can be compared to evaluate whether PCB control efforts are resulting in decreased concentrations.
 This section provides some interpretation of the PCB results provided in Section 3 in term of suitability to support long-term trend assessment.
 It is divided into sections of: